demidov91/voice/README.md

 ### 2.3 Fix number of corrupted ballots

 Number of corrupted ballots is filled on another blank than the rest of official data.
-So, this data is not quite consistent across poll stations.
+So, this data was often missed and not quite consistent across poll stations.
 It should be manually cleaned up.

 <details>
 TBD